Xilinx/PYNQ/docs/source/8_iop_code.rst

 Pynq and the application running on the IOP can write to anywhere in the shared memory space.

 When building the software project, the compiler will only ensure that the application and allocated stack and heap fit into the BRAM, but for communication between the ARM A9 and IOP, and additional data area must be available.

 There is no memory management in the IOP.
 You must ensure the application, including stack and heap, do not overflow into the defined data area.
 Remember that declaring a stack and heap size, only allocates space to the stack and heap.
 No boundary is created, so if sufficient space was not allocated, the stack and heap may overflow.

 It is recommended to follow the convention for data communication between the two processors.
 These MAILBOX values are defined in the pmod.h file.

-* Instruction memory offset  = 0x0
+| Instruction memory start   = 0x0
-* Instruction memory size    = 0x6fff
+| Instruction memory size    = 0x6fff

-* MAILBOX_OFFSET             = 0x7000
+| MAILBOX memmory start      = 0x7000
-* MAILBOX_SIZE               = 0x1000
+| MAILBOX memory size        = 0x1000

-Relative to Data area:

-* MAILBOX_PY2IOP_CMD_OFFSET  = 0xffc

-* MAILBOX_PY2IOP_ADDR_OFFSET = 0xff8

-* MAILBOX_PY2IOP_DATA_OFFSET = 0xf00
+| MAILBOX Command Address    = 0x7ffc

-i.e. A command will be written from the Pynq environment to the address 0x0x8ffc
+i.e. A command will be written from the Pynq environment to the address 0x0x7ffc.

 The IOP must read this location, decode the command and carry out the required operation.

-If returning a single value (e.g. from pythong, .read() ) it should be written to location 0xf00 The Pynq application should then read the value back from here.
+If returning a single value (e.g. from python.read() ) it should be written to location 0x7000.

+The Pynq application should then read the value back from here.

-There is also a larger data area, which could be used for example, to log data.
+Thee data area is 0xffc in size (0x1000 - 4 bytes for command address), which could be used for example, to log data.

 IOP Switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^